lara-destein13/21-book-search/README.md

 21-book-search is a Google Books API search engine that has been refactored to be a GraphQL API built with Apollo server rather than using RESTful API.
 The app was built using the MERN stack.

+The following graphql mutations have been implemented: sign-up, login, and save book.
+I ran out of time so the queries were not compelted.

 AS AN avid reader
 I WANT to search for new books to read
 SO THAT I can keep a list of books to purchase